merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 Both tree structures are very comparable, and small differences are likely coming from the fact that we didn't use the same set of genes PhyloSift uses.

-## Working with protein clusters in anvi'o pangenomes
+## Working with gene clusters in anvi'o pangenomes

 {: .notice}
 This part of the tutorial is taking place in the data pack directory `closely-related`